kodmeron/vim-basics/README.md

 | M | A | R | K | U |
 | E | L | I | A | Z |
 |   |   |   |   |   |

+## Userstory 007
+To use Bold in markdown:
+Add to asterisks between text
+This is how you write:
+"This is **This is gonna be bold**"
+This is **Bold text
+**

+## To use Italic tect in markdown you put 1 asterik between the words or word
+This is *Italic text*

+## Userstory 008

+** Hur man lägger in en emoticon i markdown **

+ Hitta en emoticon du gillar i detta fall använder jag mig av sunglasses Lägg kolon framför och efter emoticon så det blir såhär

+:dinEmoticon:

+:sunglasses:

+## Userstory 009

+Horisontal rulers can be created by using three or more of  *,- or _ and by placing them all on their own lines.

+You should get something like this

+***

+---

+___